 Sergei Pronin, known by his stage alias Seppo Kantervo, graduated from the Russian State Institute of Performing Arts in Saint-Petersburg (former Leningrad State Institute of Theatre, Music and Cinematography).
-From 1989 to 2010 he was the actor, producer and director at the National Theatre of the Republic of Karelia, from 2010 to 2015 - the artistic director of the Theatre ”Plody Prosvescheniya” in Saint-Petersburg, from 2015 until present - the artistic director of the National Theatre of the Republic of Karelia and the Head of Drama at the Petrozavodsk State Glazunov Conservatoire.
+From 1989 to 2010 he was the actor, producer and director at the National Theatre of the Republic of Karelia, from 2010 to 2015 - the artistic director of the Theatre ”Plody Prosvescheniya” in Saint-Petersburg, from 2015 to 2019 - the artistic director of the National Theatre of the Republic of Karelia, from 2015 and until present - the Head of Drama at the Petrozavodsk State Glazunov Conservatoire.

 Seppo Kantervo is the author and the director of many plays including the Finno-Ugric rock opera “Bjarmia” and the historic trilogy “Korobeyniki - Lembi - Pesni Sinego Neba” appreciated by both general public and theatre critics.
 He is well-known by his screen plays and poems for many theatre performances in Russia.
 He has also succeeded in creating religious hymns being the author of the texts for the official hymn of St. Alexander Nevsky Lavra of the Holy Trinity in Saint-Petersburg.

 Seppo Kantervo is the laureate of many literature and theatre awards such as the “Related Peoples of Estonia” literature award and the “Onego Mask” theatre prize.
 In 2010 the Finnish Theatre Centre/ Suomen teatterijärjestöjen keskusliitto awarded the Golden medal for Outstanding Contribution to the Development of the Theatre to Sergei Pronin.